 If you owe money to creditors and are behind on payments, you may receive phone calls regarding your past due amounts owed.
 Sometimes the phone calls and other communications are intrusive, obnoxious, and inappropriate.
 Fortunately, there are laws to protect debtors from unscrupulous creditors.
 You may have more power than you think.
 You have legal rights that debt collectors must honor.
 And you may be entitled to pursue remedies if those rights are violated.

 The Fair Debt Collection Practices Act is a federal law that protects debtors and makes it illegal for debt collectors to use any kind of abusive, deceptive or unfair practices when they attempt to collect a debt.
 While the law will not eliminate the debt that is owed by a debtor, the law specifically restricts the ways collectors can contact debtors.
 The Fair Debt Collection Practices Act covers debt including medical debts, credit cards, mortgages, and other personal, family or household debts.
 However, any debts owed by a business are not covered by the Fair Debt Collection Practices Act.

-However, the restrictions imposed by the Fair Debt Collection Practices Act on debt collectors are serious.
-These restrictions can include the time of day and the number of times they can attempt to contact a debtor.
+The restrictions imposed by the Fair Debt Collection Practices Act on debt collectors are detailed.
+These restrictions include the time of day and the number of times a creditor can attempt to contact a debtor.
 If a debt collector violates the Fair Debt Collection Practices Act, the debtor can actually bring suit and collect for damages and attorney fees.

 When a debt collector contacts a debtor, by law they must say certain information regarding the debt including the following:

 If a debt collector does not provide this legally required information when they contact you, they are required to send you a written notice within five days of that first contact.
 You may consider speaking with the debt collector for the first contact, just to ensure that the debt is a valid one and is your debt.
 However, always be careful about sharing any personal information to anyone over the telephone or email.